 Is a V-shaped hairline normal?

-No, a V-shaped hairline also called a widow’s peak is not a normal hairline as it signifies male baldness.
-It is characterized by more hair growth on the center of the forehead than on the temples and crown (15).
+No, a V-shaped hairline also called a widow’s peak is not a normal hairline as it signifies male pattern baldness.
+This type of balding is characterized by more hair growth on the center of the forehead than on the temples and crown (15).

 Can long hair cause a receding hairline?